 Psychology and the Self

-These questions can be approached from a variety of interesting and insightful perspectives in the liberal arts.
+These questions can be approached from a variety of interesting and insightful perspectives in the Liberal Arts.
 Psychology provides one such perspective allowing people to gain insight into themselves, others, and their relationships with those around them and the world more generally.
-The focus of these two weeks is to expose students to the psychological tools that will enable them to examine the questions and issues mentioned above.
-Particular focus will be given to the field of social psychology and the insight and understanding it has led to in the areas of self and identity, relationships, aggression, and prejudice.
+However, there are also philosophical and theological perspectives that also provide insight in these questions.
+The focus of these 2 weeks will be to expose students to the social psychological and philosophical tools that will enable them to examine the questions and issues mentioned above.
+Particular focus will be given to gaining insight understanding in the areas of self and identity, relationships, aggression and prejudice.

 Dr. Anré Venter received his Ph.D. in social psychology from the University of Notre Dame and is currently the director of Undergraduate Studies in the Department of Psychology at Notre Dame.
 He teaches the introductory psychology course for first year students, statistics, a mid-level Social Psychology course and upper-level seminars focusing on the Philosophy of the Self.
 His primary research interest examines issues of self ranging from the effects of self-complexity as a buffer against stress as well as the relationship between culture and self.